JWeinelt/Caesar-Panel/README.md

 This repo contains the frontend panel of **Caesar.**

 > [!WARNING]
 > This software won't work alone.
-You need a full software pack for the **Caesar Client.** Head to [Jenkins](https://jenkins.caesarnet.cloud) to download it.
+You need a full software pack for the **Caesar Client.** Download it from [Releases](https://github.com/JWeinelt/Caesar-Panel/releases).

 ## 📥 Download
 As this software won't work standalone, please download a full pack from [Jenkins](https://jenkins.caesarnet.cloud).